aryan4ai/CheckMyGrade-App/README.md

 # CheckMyGrade (Lab 1 starter in my Masters course in San Jose State {subject: DATA200, i.e. Python})

+Overview: This app has the ability to record student information, professor details, course information, and grade information.

 Console-based Python app for managing students, courses, professors, and grades using CSV persistence.

 ## Files